 The NFSA mission to protect lives and property from fire remains a priority even in the face of the current COVID-19 pandemic.
 Building, fire, and life safety codes allow tradeoffs for some fire protection measures, such as fire-rated walls, door closers, and smoke dampers in buildings having automatic fire sprinkler systems installed throughout.
 Buildings having complete sprinkler protection are permitted to have increased height and area versus comparable non-sprinklered buildings.
 The occupants in some buildings (residential, institutional, healthcare, etc.) with fire sprinkler systems are dependent upon functioning and operating systems as part of egress or defend-in-place life safety objectives.

 The same building, fire, and life safety codes that call for installing fire sprinkler systems in structures require the same systems to be inspected, tested, and maintained (ITM) per NFPA 25: Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems.

-Model building, fire and life safety codes are adopted by federal, state, and local jurisdictions.
-The requirement for ITM for all buildings with sprinkler systems through NFPA 25 are found in the following building, fire and life safety code sections:
+Model building, fire, and life safety codes are adopted by federal, state, and local jurisdictions.
+The requirement for ITM in all buildings with sprinkler systems through NFPA 25 are found in the following code sections: